NVIDIAGameWorks/RayTracingDenoiser/README.md

 **[REBLUR]** If more performance is needed, consider using `enablePerformanceMode = true`.

-**[REBLUR]** For diffuse and specular *REBLUR* expects hit distance input in a normalized form.
-To avoid mismatching, `REBLUR_FrontEnd_GetNormHitDist` should be used for normalization.
-Some tweaking can be needed here, but in most cases normalization to the default `HitDistanceParameters` works well. *REBLUR* outputs denoised normalized hit distance, which can be used by the application as ambient or specular occlusion (AO & SO) (see unpacking functions from `NRD.hlsli`).
+**[REBLUR]** *REBLUR* expects hit distances in a normalized form.
+To avoid mismatching, `REBLUR_FrontEnd_GetNormHitDist` must be used for normalization.
+Normalization parameters should be passed into *NRD* as `HitDistanceParameters` for internal hit distance denormalization.
+Some tweaking can be needed here, but in most cases default `HitDistanceParameters` works well. *REBLUR* outputs denoised normalized hit distance, which can be used by the application as ambient or specular occlusion (AO & SO) (see unpacking functions from `NRD.hlsli`).

 **[REBLUR]** *REBLUR* handles specular lobe trimming, trying to reconstruct trimmed signals.
 Similarly to hit distance normalization, *REBLUR* needs to be aware about trimming parameters.
 If this feature is used in a ray tracer, `SpecularLobeTrimmingParameters` must be passed into *REBLUR*.
 To avoid code duplication, `NRD_GetTrimmingFactor` can be used in a shader code on the application side.

 **[REBLUR]** Intensity antilag parameters need to be carefully tuned.
 The defaults are good but `AntilagIntensitySettings::sensitivityToDarkness` needs to be tuned for a given HDR range.
 Initial integration should work with intensity antilag turned off.

 **[REBLUR]** Even if antilag is off, it's recommended to tune `AntilagIntensitySettings::sensitivityToDarkness`, because it is used for error estimation.

-**[REBLUR]** Using "blue" noise can help to minimize shimmering in the output of AO/SO-only denoisers.

 **[REBLUR]** `enableAdvancedPrepass` mode offers better quality but requires valid `IN_DIFF_DIRECTION_PDF` and / or `IN_SPEC_DIRECTION_PDF` inputs (see sample for more details).
 It can't be used in case of probabilistic split at primary hit (advanced pre-pass assumes that every pixel has valid data, PDF reconstruction is not implemented for performance reasons).